 After 2020 the traffic is maintained as is until 2030, because the model considers that additional traffic represents the traffic corresponding to 4G (LTE).
-In consequence, the pure LRIC cost is assumed to be constant from 2020 to 2030.

 As both business overheads and license fees are true common cots, they are not taken into account for the "pure LRIC".
-It is also assumed that interconnection staffs are not taken into account in the calculation of "pure LRIC".
+It is also assumed that 50% of interconnection staffs are taken into account in the calculation of "pure LRIC".
 Thus all additional costs are not considered in Pure LRIC calculation.